openhab/website/blog/2023-12-22-openhab-4-1-release.md

 - Florian ([@florian-h05](https://github.com/florian-h05)) for the openHAB Main UI
 - Laurent ([@lolodomo](https://github.com/lolodomo)) for the openHAB Basic UI

-Many of our top committers are also maintainers, which means besides contributing code, they also review pull requests and participate in discussions on GitHub issues which helps maintain our high level of quality across bindings, UI and Core.
+Many of our top committers are also maintainers, which means besides contributing code, they also review pull requests and participate in discussions on GitHub issues, which helps maintain our high level of quality across bindings, UIs and Core.
 At present, we have 35 maintainers across all our repositories.
 Many thanks to my colleagues for making openHAB 4.1 a Christmas present to our community!